nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 {% include important.html content="GP Connect clients and servers **MUST** utilise local relative references only and as such the resources will be expected to reside on the same server." %}

 Resource references **MUST** include a short human-readable `display` field for identification of the resource that is being referenced which can be used for display purposes without needing to pull the entire referenced resource.
-The short human-readable `display` field **MUST** be formatted inline with Common User Interface (CUI) guidance where such guidance exists (e.g. patient name).
+The short human-readable `display` field **MUST** be formatted in line with Common User Interface (CUI) guidance where such guidance exists (e.g. patient name).

 | Resource | Display Format |
 | -------- | -------------- |